5 Common CPR Side Effects and Complications of CPR

 How has CPR technique evolved to reduce complications?

 CPR techniques have evolved over time through research and clinical experience to improve outcomes and reduce complications.
 For example, guidelines have been updated to emphasize the importance of high-quality chest compressions, including proper compression depth and rate.
-The introduction of automated external defibrillators has also played a significant role in improving outcomes by allowing for early defibrillation in cases of cardiac arrest, which increases the chances of survival.
+The introduction of automated external defibrillators has played a significant role in improving outcomes by allowing for early defibrillation in cases of cardiac arrest, which increases the chances of survival.

 What are the psychological effects on a person after performing CPR, especially if complications occur?